lddubeau/bootprompt/README.md

 would never happen.
 Louis-Dominique Dubeau, after consultation with Tieson, decided to fork the project, and Bootprompt was born.

+## Support

+Bootprompt is developed by volunteers.
+Given our limited resources, we have to limit the scope of what we formally support.

+### JavaScript packages

+Bootprompt supports:

+* Bootstrap 4
+* Bootstrap 3.4.x
+* The same range of jQuery versions as supported by Bootstrap 4.

+### Browsers

+Bootprompt supports the same range of browsers as Bootstrap 4.
+Note that Bootstrap 4 dropped support from some old browsers that Bootstrap 3 supported.
+For instance, IE 9.

 ## License

 (The MIT License)